southwick-associates/salicprep/github_vignettes/customer-deduplication.md

 ## Duplicate Checking Method

-Through past experience, Southwick analysts have generally agreed on a convention of using exact matches of date of birth and partial names (first 2 letter of first name, first 3 letters of last name) rather than a more generalized (but time consuming) fuzzy-matching algorithm or [Record Linkage Package](https://journal.r-project.org/archive/2010/RJ-2010-017/RJ-2010-017.pdf).
+Through past experience, Southwick analysts have generally agreed on a convention of using exact matches of date of birth and partial names (first 2 letters of first name, first 3 letters of last name) rather than a more generalized (but time consuming) fuzzy-matching algorithm or [Record Linkage Package](https://journal.r-project.org/archive/2010/RJ-2010-017/RJ-2010-017.pdf).

 ## Choosing Whether to Deduplicate

-Deduplication inherently involves a tradeoff of [false positives vs. false negatives](#false-negatives-vs-false-positives) which I discuss further at the end of this document.
-Statistically speaking, if we choose to deduplicate, then we are guaranteed to produce some number of false positives (distinct customers who we identify as the same).
+Deduplication inherently involves a tradeoff of [false positives vs. false negatives](#false-negatives-vs-false-positives) which I discuss in more detail at the end of this document.
+The upshot: statistically speaking, if we choose to deduplicate, then we are guaranteed to produce some number of false positives (distinct customers who we identify as the same).
 We must balance this against the potential for a high number of false negatives (customers with multiple IDs) if we choose not to deduplicate.

 With dashboards, I've generally chosen a conservative approach in which we stick with the state-provided customer ID unless our estimated deduplication rate is above 4-5% or so (and then only deduplicate with agency permission).
-This is somewhat arbitrary, but deduplication involves a fair amount of work, and it's difficult to know for sure whether our new customer ID provides more accurate estimates of participants/churn/etc than the state-supplied customer ID.
+This percentage threshold is somewhat arbitrary, but deduplication involves a fair amount of work, and it's difficult to know for sure whether our new customer ID provides more accurate estimates of participants/churn/etc than the state-supplied customer ID.
+Hence, I've erred on the side of caution with deduplication.

 ## Deduplication Code Example

-Using functions from packages salic and salicprep, the below code:
+If you do need to deduplicate, you can access functions in salic and salicprep that should make your job easier.
+The below code:

 1. Runs through a number of duplication checking steps
 2. Identifies and Removes duplicates